SnakyMz/Space-Travellers-Hub/README.md

 # 📖 About the Project <a name="about-project"></a>

-**Space Traveller's Hub** is a website to reservation rockets and missions.
+**Space Traveller's Hub** is a website to make reservation of rockets and missions from SpaceX.
+And display all registered items in My profile.

 ## 🛠 Built With <a name="built-with"></a>